 SBA reports that Minnesota has more than 500,000 small businesses, making up 99.5% of all businesses in the state—which means the competition for loans is stiff.
 The North Star State is a fertile ground for small businesses, and there are several loan types available, but not all of them will meet your small business budgetary needs.

 Since lenders can only approve so many small business loans in MN, you have to be sure that you are choosing the right lender from the onset.
 We will present the best Minnesota small business loans, explain how they work, and show you how to get them.
-Our AI-powered solution can also help you prepare a loan request letter in a few minutes.
+Our AI-powered solution can also help you in a few minutes.

 Minnesota has an assortment of small business loans available from national and local banks, nonprofits, and government institutions.
 Lenders look at several factors to determine if your business qualifies for a loan: